johnobogne/file-translator/README.md

 # File Translator

-## json_translator.py

 This program uses NAVER's Papago Translation API.
-It reads JSON Files and generates a JSON File containing all the translations.
+It reads JSON or TXT file and generates a file containing all the translations.